benplant/neighborhood-map/README.md

 This is my version of a JavaScript Neighborhood Map for Project 5 of the [Udacity Front-End Web Developer Nanodegree] (https://www.udacity.com/course/nd001).

-This project provided experience with ...
+This project provided experience with using design patterns to assist in developing a manageable codebase, utilizing frameworks to decrease the time required to develop an application, and implementing third-party APIs to enhance an application.

 **Associated Udacity courses include:**